 where $\tilde K(u,u')$ is a Hermitian positive semidefinite kernel.

-\refstepcounter{asmctr} \item[\textbf{\theasmctr} ] Standard regularity conditions are assumed for the integral operators appearing below, including the required integrability, square integrability, and the interchangeability of expectation and integration.
-Accordingly, the Debye-type integral mappings, the resulting local covariance operators, and their KL expansions are well defined.
+\refstepcounter{asmctr} \item[\textbf{\theasmctr} ] Standard regularity conditions are assumed for the integral operators used below, including integrability, square integrability, and interchangeability of expectation and integration.
+Thus, the Debye-type integral mappings, local covariance operators, and KL expansions are well defined.